abboudl/Chik-p/2-Wireguard-VPN-Setup-Stage/readme.md

 cd 2-Wireguard-VPN-Setup-Stage/
 ```

-In `docker-compose.yml`, under the `environment` key, set the `SERVERURL` parameter to your VPN's public domain name (i.e. the one reflected in the DNS A record you created).
-Subsitute it in place of `vpn.ctf.issessions.ca`.
+In `docker-compose.yml`, under the `environment` key, set the `SERVERURL` parameter to your VPN's public domain name.

 ![docker-compose image](readme-images/1.png)